 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Razvan RADA: One good thing that I noticed during this pandemic is that the existing and long-time customers have found comfort in continuing the business relationship with us.
 I somehow feel that our relationship has become stronger.
-Ever since the pandemic started, and when possible, we try to organise video calls from our office, and send a message that we are still here, we are passionate about work, and we are responsible in terms of medical risks, and we are alive.
+Ever since the pandemic started, and when possible, we try to organize video calls from our office and send a message that we are still here, we are passionate about work, and we are responsible in terms of medical risks, and we are alive.

 We use an advanced CRM recruitment tool, which enables us to manage our relationships with our customers and clients.
-The GDPR principles and regulations have become both part of our mentality and our tools.
+The GDPR principles and regulations have become both parts of our mentality and our tools.

 Not only has the pandemic affected our personal meetings with our customers, but it has also affected the in-office interviews of our candidates at the customers’ sites.
 I somehow feel that several key activities became dry and less soulful.
 Since working from home and remote working are becoming the norm for so many IT specialists, we can easily notice that many previous job selection criteria have vanished, such as office location, office design, organizational culture, teams, and events.
 What is left when selecting among various IT remote job offers?
 Apparently, only money.
-Plus project, technology and working flexibility, some may add.
+Plus project, technology, and working flexibility, some may add.